Leipzig–Dresden railway: The line in the communist era

 In 1946 one of the two tracks was removed to provide the route as reparations to the Soviet Union.
-Even the previously four-track section between Coswig and Dresden-Neustadt was reduced to only one track.
+Even the previously four-track section between and was reduced to only one track.
 This meant that the capacity of one of the most important main lines in Germany had been reduced to only a fraction of its former level.
 Temporarily trains ran one way from Leipzig and Dresden on the line, while trains running in the other direction ran via Meissen and Döbeln.
 This system of operations proved problematic, however, as the hilly route via Döbeln meant that additional locomotives were always needed for heavy trains.

 The second track had been rebuilt by 1967.

 In the early 1960s, there were plans were for electrification of the line as part of the Saxon triangle.
 Electric-powered services operated between Dresden and Riesa from the winter 1969–1970 timetable and the remaining section was operated by electric trains from 1 September 1970.
 The electrification included the first use of spun concrete poles by Deutsche Reichsbahn.
 The power was supplied over 110 kV transmission lines from the power station in Karl-Marx-Stadt, which had two 25 MW steam turbines, and from the Muldenstein railway power station, which had three 11.3-MW steam turbines.
 However, the existing capacity was not enough for the rapidly growing rail traffic so steam and diesel locomotives were also used.
 Full electric operations were only possible with the commissioning of the Dresden power station with its three 32-MW turbines.

 The table below shows the dates of the completion of the electrification: